NWMichl/openvuln/README.md

 ### Output

-The markdown result is sorted by platform/software version and provides additional info about the associated hostgroup (tag) as well as the number of affected devices.
+The markdown result is sorted by platform/software version and comes with additional info about the associated hostgroup (tag) as well as the number of affected devices.
 The tag is either provided by hand via the host_files variable or automagically added based on the Ansible inventory groups and ACI APIC URL/IP.
 Oh, and each advisoryId has an HTML reference to the Cisco Security Advisory website with all the bad details.

 [![Cisco Security Advisory website](/pictures/sec_adv.png)](https://tools.cisco.com/security/center/content/CiscoSecurityAdvisory/cisco-sa-nxosbgp-mvpn-dos-K8kbCrJp)

 The additional `openvuln.csv` file lists all hostnames, group/tag and software version to map advisories to affected device using your spreadsheet software of choice.

-## Backlog

-- Implement scheduled pipeline for playbook execution
-- Pipe the vuln metrics to InfluxDB/Grafana to visualize in a CVSS-based heatmap
-- Alert ops about unknown advisories via slack message, Grafana alert or, meh, even mail / ticket
-- ...
+## Getting help & getting involved

+Just hit me up on the [Twitters](https://twitter.com/nwmichl) or open an Issue/PR.